 Clinics, Hospitals, Asylums and Hell

-Eighty five percent of our people burgeoning our hospitals today are there for food/drink related causes.
-So I think about this tragedy.
+85% of our people burgeoning our hospitals today are there for food/drink-related causes.
+I think about this tragedy.
 This is largely preventable, as was my grandmother’s early death, yet Fox News never reports it.
-Society, exemplified by Trump, totally ignores or accepts getting sick.
+Society, exemplified by Trump, totally ignores or just accepts getting sick.
 (Can’t decide between “ignore” or “accept”.)

 It was not until I tried to include science, a form of Truth, into my paradigm for daily life that I even noticed.

 We will never ascend to absolute knowledge.
 Thus, absolute truth will always be just beyond our fingertips.
-And, therefore, what I think, what I feel, and especially what I write, is most likely wrong.
-So as you read this, as you agree with me that I am wrong in many places, recognize that your reasons, your feelings, about my opinions are just as suspect and just as impossible to test for validity.
+Therefore, what I think, what I feel, and especially what I write, is most likely wrong.
+So, as you read this, as you agree with me that I am wrong in many places, recognize that your reasons and feelings about my opinions are just as suspect and just as impossible to test for validity.
 While you can assume or feel “wrong”, what is absolutely right will never be known.

-Thus, we can look at the ever growing numbers of us under medical supervision and then develop a number of hypotheses for the causes.
-We know people over age 65 take on average 5 or more prescriptions and supplements.
+Thus, we can look at the ever-growing numbers of us under medical supervision and then develop a number of hypotheses for the causes.
+We know people over age 65 take an average five or more prescriptions and supplements.
 The number is rising, particularly in the area of “cardio-protective” medications, and rising in parallel with our shift to feeding kids mac and cheese, pepperoni pizza, chicken nuggets, fries, chips, ice cream and soda.
 The Ultra-Processed Generation.

 Is this a form of punishment for what we are doing to ourselves, our fellow animals, to our planet we call home?
 I had speculated that hell is a construct of guilt for this.
 But is early disease and painful death an overt punishment?
 Or simply the predictable outcome from ignoring Nature and immersing in Hedonistic philosophies?
 I think it is the proverbial, unavoidable “pay me now or pay me later” form of Natural Law…. justice in the purest sense.